omarbinsaleh/uber-clone-backend/README.md

   - if the `firstName` is at least 3 character long or not?
   - if the `password` is at least 6 character long or not?
 - If something goes wrong in the error validation, terminate the request-response cycle and send a response to the client with the status code 400 and the errors
+- Check if user exists in the database with the same email.
 - Hash the password extracted from the `req.body`
 - Create a new user using the `createUser()` method defined in the `./services/userService.js` file
 - Generate a token for authentication